 What your list isn’t …

-Your non-negotiable list is different from your “what I”m looking for in a lover or partner” list, which can generally run a little long.
-Things you prefer are on that list, for example: is fit or curvy, is polite and has good manners, is university educated, well read or a non-smoker. things like loves good food, has excellent taste in music or likes to dance / go to plays / art shows / the opera may be important to you.
-Where you would like the person to be in life may also show up on this list, such as”is between the ages of ___ and ___ or lives near me, wants/doesn’t want / has/doesn’t have children.
+Your non-negotiable list is different from your “what I”m looking for in a partner” list, which should be long and cover areas like health, finances, spirituality etc. Things you want are on that list, for example: they are committed to their fitness, polite, kind, university educated, or a non-smoker.
+Other wants that you would connect on are also on that list, for example: loves good food, has excellent taste in music or we have arts and culture in common and like to plays or art exhibits.
+Where you would like the person to be in life should also be listed, such as wants to own their own home, is between the ages of ___ and ___, lives near me, wants/doesn’t want or has/doesn’t have children etc.

-Your non-negotiable list is also different from your “what I don’t want” in my next lover or partner, which is generally a mental list that reworks itself into your “what I want” list.
-What you don’t want is called contrast.
-Contrast is all those things that didn’t work for you in the past!
-After all, you can’t see the light if you never experience the dark.
-Contrast is very important and useful to know as by knowing what we don’t want, we get clear on what we do want: what does work.
+Your non-negotiable list is also different from your “what I want” list.
+Non-negotiables are often what you don’t want, or termed contrast.
+Contrast are all those things that didn’t work for you in the past, including growing up.
+Contrast is very important and useful to know as by knowing what we don’t want, we get clear on what we do want and what does work.
 And that’s where you want to focus.

 Take some time and just think on what has to be there.
 Think on what lights you up, what you really admire and appreciate in yourself, in your friends, maybe even in your parents and/or family members.
 What do you want to share with a partner?
 What do you want to co-create?